Chargebackhit API Reference

 Array of objects

-Information about retrieving individual CAID details.
+Contains information about retrieving individual CAID details.

 object